jacobmovingfwd/SG_WebAPI_Scripts/README.md

 -----
 Please feel free to PR additional scripts as you make them.

-Please make sure all scripts are clear or any account-identifying information, follow the logging guide, and have sleeps.
+Please make sure all scripts are clear of any account-identifying information, follow the logging guide, and have sleeps.

+These are provided as-is, with no guarantee that they'll work with the current implementation of the SendGrid API.
+Please review them before executing, as they can & will change records on your account.